frees-io/freestyle/docs/src/main/tut/docs/core/algebras/README.md

 }
 ```

-These type aliases can be used to define some `FS` operations that are derived from other operations. , by combining other operations:
+These type aliases can be used to define some `FS` operations that are derived from other operations by combining other operations:

 * `FS.Par[A]` is an alias for `FreeApplicative[F, A]`.
 You can declare a derived operation of type `FS.Par` by applying the methods of the `Functor` and `Applicative` type classes.
 * `FS.Seq[A]` is an alias for `Free[FreeApplicative[F, ?], A]`, that can be combined using the methods of the `Monad` type class.